rbbrdckybk/dream-factory/README.md

 !CKPT_FILE = all                                         # will rotate between all of your models !CKPT_FILE =                                             # sets the default model specified in your config.txt
 ```
+Note: this uses a substring match on the valid server values available via the integrated reference, so for example if 'SD_1.5\dreamshaper_4BakedVae.safetensors [7f16bbcd80]' is what the reference reports, then setting **!CKPT_FILE = dreamshaper_4BakedVae.safetensors** will find it.
 #### !NEG_PROMPT
 Specifies a negative prompt to be used for all of the prompts that follow it (remember you can place most directives directly into [prompts] sections of standard prompt files!).
 If you have a 'catch-all' negative prompt that you tend to use, you can specify it in your config.txt file and it'll be populated as the default on new prompt files you create.
 Setting this to nothing will clear the negative prompt.
 ```